-Buy our pattern and be dressed by Dinnertime.
+Buy our pattern and dress properly for dinner

 This is the earliest incarnation of the dinner jacket — known in the US as the Tuxedo.
 A marriage between the casual lounge jacket and the very very informal smoking jacket, the dinner jacket became casual evening wear for the man of fashion in the late Victorian and Edwardian periods.